You Are Weighed in the Balance

 Zach had only a small amount of patience left for calming others, for answering questions in just the right way that allayed fear and built confidence.
 He had always been a thoughtful man, a quiet and a peaceful man.
 For his entire life he’d been the one who others depended on to boost their spirits, to bolster morale.
 But now he was nearing his own death; it was difficult to focus on the outside of himself, to play the part of icon and paragon.
 He wanted to sink into himself and ready his own soul….
 They were waiting for him to respond; he could smell their anxiety.
 Zach sighed, “Gina, yeah, they’ll go through the motions I think.
 Depends where they set up their positions.
 Depends on what they plan on using against us first.”

 They were dug in on the knolls just south of Blair Mountain and Spruce Creek, along the heights overlooking Blair Gap.
 The site where the scabs and Sheriff Chaffin and the Pinkertons had tried to ambush the West Virginia miners who were trying to unionize in 1921.
-Just to the west, only a mile away, was another planet — the remains of the hills of West Virginia.
-In fact, all around them for hundreds of miles including what once were the Appalachians, was a ghostly gray wasteland.
-Mountain-top removal and fracking had turned the lands of Kentucky and West Virginia into an immense bone-yard more dead than the surface of the moon, terrain filled with lifeless and foul-smelling bare immense and crumbling mounds of debris interspersed with deep scars filled with poisonous slime.
+Just to the west, only a mile away, was another planet–the remains of the hills of West Virginia.
+In fact, all around them for hundreds of miles, what once was Appalachia was now a ghostly gray wasteland.
+Mountain-top removal, logging, and fracking had turned most of West Virginia into an vast bone-yard more dead than the surface of the moon, terrain filled with immense and lifeless, foul-smelling crumbling mounds of debris interspersed with deep scars filled with poisonous slime.
 Leaden and glowing coal-ash sludge rolled in stream beds where crystalline currents used to rush.
-Mercury, arsenic, radiation levels a thousand times that of nuclear waste, covered the earth.
+Mercury, arsenic, radiation levels a thousand times that of nuclear waste, covered the hollows.
 Gas and toxins contaminated every underground spring, every brook and rivulet, the entire watershed of the Ohio River.